k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

 # FABRIC DEMO PROJECT

 The Fabric Knowledge Base project includes a set of Logical Units, code examples and objects that are used in all Knowledge Base articles and Learning Items.
 It uses four SQLite databases as the data source.
+Follow the below steps to setup the demo project on your local Fabric.

 ## Setup Steps